Matrix nearness problems and eigenvalue optimization: Numerical range under structured perturbations

 \section{Numerical range under structured perturbations}

 Given a matrix that has the numerical range in the open complex left half-plane, we aim to compute a structured perturbation of minimal Frobenius norm such that the numerical range of the perturbed matrix touches the imaginary axis.
-In contrast to the algorithms considered so far, the iterative algorithm proposed here will not require eigenvalue and eigenvector computations (except possibly for the starting iterate) but instead work with Rayleigh quotients, as can be done more generally for eigenvalue optimization problems for Hermitian matrices and related matrix nearness problems.
+In contrast to the algorithms considered so far, the iterative algorithm proposed here will not require eigenvalue and eigenvector computations (except possibly for the starting iterate) but instead work with Rayleigh quotients.